elsewhencode/project-guidelines/README.md

     |   ├── user.js
     |   └── user.test.js
 ```

-     _why:_
-    > Instead of a long list of files You will create small modules that encapsulate one responsibility including its test and so on.
-It gets much easier to navigate through and things can be found at a glance

 * Put your additional test files to a separate test folder to avoid confusion.